krystianczajkowski/bazy-danych-g1/lab_09_zadania.md

 declare czy_dzial bool;

 delimiter //
-create trigger system_alarmowy_after_insert on uczestnicy for each row begin
+create trigger system_alarmowy_after_insert after insert on uczestnicy for each row begin
     if @tesciowa in